Entertainment Software Rating Board: Rating process

-While the ESRB formally operates within the ESA, they operate independently of the trade group to assess and apply industry-wide standards for video games.
+While the ESRB is technically part of the ESA, the rating authority is self-funded and operates independently of the trade group to assess and apply industry-wide standards for video games.
 The ESRB operates out of offices in New York City.

 To obtain a rating for a game, a publisher submits a detailed questionnaire (a "Long Form") that describes the graphic and extreme content found in the game to the ESRB, along with a video (VHS, DVD, video file, or other means) that demonstrates this content which can include gameplay footage and in-game cutscenes.
 This information includes the game's context, storyline, gameplay mechanics, reward system, unlockable and otherwise "hidden" content, and other elements that may affect its rating; the ESRB seeks to have enough information on context of the extreme content to be able to judge its appropriateness.
 The video game publisher may also provide printed copies of the game's script and lyrics from songs in the game.
 The publisher also pays an upfront fee for obtaining the ESRB rating.

 After the information is reviewed for completeness and appropriateness by ESRB staff, the material is sent to at least three different raters, who are treated anonymously and prevented from talking directly with the publishers through the ESRB offices.
 Raters represent various demographics, including parents, along with casual and "hardcore" gamers.
-Raters were formerly hired on a part-time basis, but in 2007, ESRB transitioned to a team of seven full-time raters, who all live in the New York City area.
+ESRB employs several full-time raters, who are supported by specially trained part-time raters.
 The raters discuss what the most appropriate and "helpful" rating for the game would be, based on the footage and details provided.
-Most ESRB reviews at this stage take on the order of 45 minutes, though some cases based on material provided by publisher or by the type of game have taken up to four hours over multiple days to complete.
+Most ESRB reviews at this stage take approximately 45 minutes, though some cases based on material provided by publisher or by the type of game have taken up to four hours over multiple days to complete.
 One rater is designated as the lead for each game reviewed.
 The lead rater writes up the report and conclusions of the process, and works with other ESRB staff members to do a parity analysis to make sure the assigned ratings align with ratings from similar games in the past.
 Overall, between the raters' discussion and final reporting, the process takes about a week to complete.

 At times during the internal review, the raters may find inconsistencies between the details on the Long Form and in the video footage.
 Should these occur, the ESRB contacts the publisher to ask for clarification of these matters, typically which are then resolved quickly.
 In some cases, the omission of certain material on the Long Form or in the footage may be significant.
 For any publisher, the ESRB gives them a number of warnings of such omissions which help the publisher to better prepare future submissions, but should a publisher make such omissions multiple times, the ESRB will fine them for subsequent infractions.